michalmonday/xohw23-121/docs/setup_guide.md

 * **Vivado block design** that includes RISC-V processor, PYNQ wrapper modules, and processing system configuration.
 * **Python files** that interacts with and controls the programmable logic modules (including RISC-V processor) and must be placed on the PYNQ filesystem.

+Please note that this project is constantly under development, so files and documentation are most likely not updated.
+If you are planning to follow this guide, please contact me and I will update it with the most recent files (email: mb19424@essex.ac.uk, discord:michalmonday#3687).

 # Prerequisites
 * PYNQ board (e.g. ZC706) with at least 100k logic cells in programmable logic (e.g. Ultra96-V2 is not suitable)
 * SD card to hold PYNQ image